It’s easy to be seduced by options that sex-up a car, but maintenance can be a killjoy. Here are 10 options that seemed like a good idea at the time.

 4. OVERSIZED WHEELS

 Most car designers visualise their cars with wheels that fill the arches because it makes a vehicle look sleek, sporty and boss.
-Unfortunately, bad things happen when a wheel fills the arch: the suspension is compromised (in extreme cases you can feel the wheel hit the arch on a bump); the ride is harder because there is less rubber and more bling; and you’re in more strife than usual if you damage a tyre in transit.
+Unfortunately, bad things happen when a wheel fills the arch: the suspension is sometimes compromised (in extreme cases you can feel the wheel hit the arch on a bump); the ride is harder because there is less rubber and more bling; and you’re in more strife if you're paying for a new set of tyres.

 5. LIFT KITS

 While we’re talking monster trucks, let’s address those chunky textured wheels.
 They look the biz and they are – when off-road.
-On-road, those deep treads pick up anything sharp they can find.
+On-road, those deep treads pick up anything sharp they can find and the road noise is often annoying.
 Road kill will linger, and nails and glass will stick.
-Repairing those things costs a motza.
+Repairing those things also costs a bomb.

 7. MATTE PAINT